WTWC-TV: Construction and financial woes

 Holt-Robinson's financial condition was tested during its time running WTWC-TV.
-The station faced a steep uphill climb against a dominant WCTV, the only commercial VHF station in the market, and WECA-TV channel 27, the ABC outlet.
+It not only had to contend with long-dominant CBS affiliate WCTV, the only commercial VHF station in the market, and ABC affiliate WECA-TV (channel 27, now WTXL-TV) but also with Albany's WALB and Panama City's WJHG.
+For some time, Tallahassee's cable system continued to carry WALB and WJHG in addition to WTWC.
+It placed the three stations on adjacent channels, fragmenting NBC network viewership.
+WALB continued to outrate WTWC in part because local cable viewers stopped tuning for NBC programming once they landed there, leading WTXL general manager Mark Keown to conclude channel 40 caught "a rotten break" from the channel placement.
 In 1986, the company had to agree to payment plans with a group of 11 program syndicators and faced trouble finding lenders, though the firm was able to refinance.
 There were other problems, most notably in 1988 when the FCC ordered the station to provide reports on its affirmative action program.
 The station's condition was such that its call letters were said to mean "We're Tallahassee's Worst Channel".

 In a sign of what was to come, in August 1991, Paramount Television sued WTWC-TV for broadcasting Cheers after having the rights revoked for nonpayment.
 The next year, Holt-Robinson and WTWC filed for Chapter 11 bankruptcy protection; they had been forced to do so because one of the company's lenders, Greyhound Television, had asked in federal court for the appointment of a receiver, and the station owed some $600,000 to program producers and news services.
-Bankruptcy proceedings for Holt-Robinson and Holt-owned properties in Hattiesburg, Mississippi, stretched on more than two years; in the latter, WTWC-TV was cited as a drain on Holt's finances.
+Bankruptcy proceedings for Holt-Robinson and Holt-owned properties in Hattiesburg, Mississippi, stretched on for more than two years; in the latter, WTWC-TV was cited as a drain on Holt's finances.